The 15 Best Places to Camp in National Parks

 Big Meadows, Shenandoah National Park, Virginia

 The west may lay claim to the most striking mountains, but it’s hard to beat the gentle, rolling landscape of the Blue Ridge Mountains.
 The park also features one of America’s most scenic roads, Skyline Drive, from which all of the park’s four main campgrounds can be easily accessed.
-Big Meadows‘ proximity to trails, three waterfalls, a visitors’ center, and lodge with restaurant, plus the natural beauty of the meadow itself, make this our top pick.
-Reservations are available six months in advance at this over 200-site campground; modern facilities include flush toilets and showers.
+Big Meadows‘s proximity to trails, three waterfalls, a visitors’ center and a lodge with restaurant, plus the natural beauty of the meadow itself, make this our top pick.
+Reservations are available six months in advance at this 200-plus-site campground; modern facilities include flush toilets and showers.
 Just a short drive from Washington, D.C., Shenandoah is also one of the mini family vacations that won’t break the bank.